csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Work relating the structure and complexity of CSPs originates with Freuder (1985), who showed that search on arc consistent trees works without any backtracking.
 A similar result, with extensions to acyclic hypergraphs, was developed in the database community (Beeri _et al._, 1983).
 Bayardo and Miranker (1994) present an algorithm for tree-structured CSPs that runs in linear time without any preprocessing.

 Since those papers were published, there has been a great deal of progress in developing more general results relating the complexity of solving a CSP to the structure of its constraint graph.
 The notion of tree width was introduced by the graph theorists Robertson and Seymour (1986).
 Dechter and Pearl (1987, 1989), building on the work of Freuder, applied a related notion (which they called **induced width**) to constraint satisfaction problems and developed the tree decomposition approach sketched in Section 6.5.
-Drawing on this work and on results

-from database theory, Gottlob _et al._ (1999a, 1999b) developed a notion, **hypertree width**, that is based on the characterization of the CSP as a hypergraph.
+Drawing on this work and on results from database theory, Gottlob _et al._ (1999a, 1999b) developed a notion, **hypertree width**, that is based on the characterization of the CSP as a hypergraph.
 In addition to showing that any CSP with hypertree width w can be solved in time O(nw+1 log n), they also showed that hypertree width subsumes all previously defined measures of “width” in the sense that there are cases where the hypertree width is bounded and the other measures are unbounded.

 Interest in look-back approaches to backtracking was rekindled by the work of Bayardo and Schrag (1997), whose RELSAT algorithm combined constraint learning and backjumping and was shown to outperform many other algorithms of the time.
 This led to AND/OR search algorithms applicable to both CSPs and probabilistic reasoning (Dechter and Mateescu, 2007).
 Brown _et al._ (1988) introduce the idea of symmetry breaking in CSPs, and Gent _et al._ (2006) give a recent survey.

-The field of **distributed constraint satisfaction** looks at solving CSPs when there is a DISTRIBUTED CONSTRAINT SATISFACTION

-collection of agents, each of which controls a subset of the constraint variables.
+The field of **distributed constraint satisfaction** looks at solving CSPs when there is a collection of agents, each of which controls a subset of the constraint variables.
 There have been annual workshops on this problem since 2000, and good coverage elsewhere (Collin _et al._, 1999; Pearce _et al._, 2008; Shoham and Leyton-Brown, 2009).

 Comparing CSP algorithms is mostly an empirical science: few theoretical results show that one algorithm dominates another on all problems; instead, we need to run experiments to see which algorithms perform better on typical instances of problems.
 As Hooker (1995) points out, we need to be careful to distinguish between competitive testing—as occurs in competitions among algorithms based on run time—and scientific testing, whose goal is to identify the properties of an algorithm that determine its efficacy on a class of problems.

 The recent textbooks by Apt (2003) and Dechter (2003), and the collection by Rossi _et al._ (2006) are excellent resources on constraint processing.
 There are several good earlier surveys, including those by Kumar (1992), Dechter and Frost (2002), and Bartak (2001); and the encyclopedia articles by Dechter (1992) and Mackworth (1992).
 Pearson and Jeavons (1997) survey tractable classes of CSPs, covering both structural decomposition methods and methods that rely on properties of the domains or constraints themselves.
 Kondrak and van Beek (1997) give an analytical survey of backtracking search algorithms, and Bacchus and van Run (1995) give a more empirical survey.
 Constraint programming is covered in the books by Apt (2003) and Fruhwirth and Abdennadher (2003).
 Several interesting applications are described in the collection edited by Freuder and Mackworth (1994).
 Papers on constraint satisfaction appear regularly in _Artificial Intelligence_ and in the specialist journal _Constraints_.
 The primary conference venue is the International Conference on Principles and Practice of Constraint Programming, often called _CP_.

-EXERCISES
+**EXERCISES**

 **6.1** How many solutions are there for the map-coloring problem in Figure 6.1?
 How many solutions if four colors are allowed?
 Two colors?

 **6.2** Consider the problem of placing k knights on an n×n chessboard such that no two knights are attacking each other, where k is given and k ≤ n

 2.

-Exercises 231

 **a**.
 Choose a CSP formulation.
 In your formulation, what are the variables?